A 12-week program for Muslim writers: build your writing skills and recharge your writing life

 - Grounded Writers Slack group: Our Slack group is used for check-ins, accountability, and resource sharing.

-- Guest Author: Q&A sessions about writing and publishing with guest authors Marzieh Abbas and Asmaa Hussein.
+- Guest Author: Q&A sessions about writing and publishing with guest authors.
+Our guest authors in 2022 included Marzieh Abbas and Asmaa Hussein.

 Please join the waitlist to learn when Grounded Writers will be offered again and for announcements about upcoming programs.

-Zoom sessions will be held weekly on Tuesdays at 1pm ET & Thursdays at 8pm ET.
+Zoom sessions will be held weekly.
 All sessions will be recorded.

 Week 1: “The Stories We Tell Ourselves”